vogelbac/LAB-QA2GO/README.md

 This is the first version of this tool.
 It is adapted to the data of our MRI lab at the University of Marburg.
 If you got a problem or questions just contact me, so that we can help you.

 ## Slack
 You can contact us using slack.
 Our channel is available at https://lab-qa2go.slack.com/.
 Feel free to contact us to invite you to this channel.
+You can join the channel [here](https://join.slack.com/t/lab-qa2go/shared_invite/enQtNjUxMTQ4Njg4MTMxLTgyNjViN2MzZWQxYTkyNjlhZWJjOGUxZjI3MTcwMjQwOTllY2RlNjA1MjA5NjBjMzMyZWVkMDY4YTkyMWQ3NGY "LAB-QA2GO slack channel").

 # License
 LAB-QA2GO is licensed under the BSD license for phantom data analysis.